Links to Pictures on this Site

 Richard owned Harvington when he was Lord of the Manor whilst Duke of Gloucester.
 (No picture).

-Hellens (Herefordshire) - Hellens, a medieval manor house, and the Church of St Bartholomew, Much Marcle. (thumbnails)
+Hellens (Herefordshire) - Hellens, a medieval manor house, and the Church of St Bartholomew, Much Marcle, including the tomb of Blanche Mortimer, a daughter of Roger, the 1st Earl of March. (thumbnails)

 Hellens, a medieval manor house in Much Marcle, 3 miles from Ledbury.